-This is a diverse and active research area, led by Dr Julia West, which examines the processes and effects of microbes on contaminant breakdown, transport and containment in a range of geological settings.
+This is a diverse and active research area, which examines the processes and effects of microbes on contaminant breakdown, transport and containment in a range of geological settings.

 Biological processes are being increasingly recognised as an important part of the subsurface environment having major implications on the interpretation of geochemical and hydrogeological information.

 the influences of microbes and biofilms on mass transport properties through geological media – recent developments include a bioreactor flow apparatus

 geomicrobiology of radioactive waste disposal, including

 environmental issues and the geological storage of carbon dioxide – extensive research has been undertaken in the UK and overseas into the effects of carbon dioxide (CO2) leakage on ecosystems